race2infinity/AuthentiFi/README.md

 ---

-<p align="center">A blockchain-based Product Ownership Management System for Anti-Counterfeits in the Post Supply Chain.</p>
+<p align="center">A blockchain-based Product Ownership Management System for anti-counterfeits in the Post Supply Chain.</p>

 # Table of Contents
 + [About](#description)